Environmental Management

 Casio Group Environmental Principles

-CASIO Group Environmental Vision | A healthy global environment is the foundation of all economic activity.
-CASIO is reducing environmental impact across its business activities to help build a resilient, sustainable world for future generations to enjoy. |
+| Casio Group Environmental Vision | Guided by its Purpose “Through the power to put wonder at hand, bring new levels of joy to lives one by one,” Casio recognizes that a healthy global environment is the foundation of all economic activity.
+Accordingly, Casio is striving to reduce environmental impact across its business activities and to work in harmony with nature to help build a resilient, sustainable world for future generations to enjoy. |

-CASIO Group Environmental Action Guidelines | To fulfill the CASIO Group Basic Environmental Policy, CASIO has categorized business activities into seven life-cycle stages and established a specific course of action to guide efforts at each stage.
+| Casio Group Environmental Action Guidelines | Based on the Casio Group Basic Policies on the Environment, Casio has categorized business activities into seven product life-cycle stages and established a specific course of action to guide efforts at each stage.
 Seven stages and courses of action 1.
 Planning/Development: Leverage design to reduce environmental impact and develop products/services utilizing environmentally friendly technologies and materials (to offer environmental value) 2.
 Procurement: Collaborate with suppliers to reduce environmental impact when procuring parts and raw materials 3.
 Manufacturing: Minimize environmental impact of Group sites and the entire supply chain 4.
 Distribution: Reduce environmental impact by cutting greenhouse gas emissions from product delivery, etc. 5.
 Marketing/Sales: Reduce environmental impact by marketing for environmental value and using online marketing 6.
 Product Use/Services: Reduce environmental impact from product use and after-sales services 7.
 Collection/Recycling: Maximize collection/recycling of used products and packaging |

 Implementation System